Credit: Demo of my team and I’s mission control features

 Minimize life or death scenarios, and always have a backup ready.

 Confidence drives decisions in a life-or-death situation.
-I studied previous interviews with eight specialists and formed three main insights:
+I studied 2021’s interviews with eight specialists and formed three main insights:

 -